 Any profit we make from the collection once production costs have been recouped will be put towards DD’s future publishing projects supporting women writers.
 If we are unable to fulfil the costs of production, the collection will be published online with full payment being made to the contributing writers.

-All work is to be submitted using the Google Form linked below.
+All work is to be submitted using the Google Form linked below by 23:59 GMT on Friday 3rd July.
 Please do not email your submission as it may not be counted.

 Please send any questions to firstname.lastname@example.org